daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 9. _Optional: Check `Show advanced options` to configure `DXVK version`.
 Select `Manual` then overwrite it with the folder name of the downloaded dxvk_
 10. _Optional: Enable Fsync if you have an Fsync-enabled kernel_
 11. Under `System options`, make sure `Prefer system libraries` is `Off`.
-12. Run the launcher and install the game.
+12. Run the launcher and finish installing the game.
 See you in the 'verse!

 ## Important Information